Elizabeth (Betsy) Andersen

 Professor Raj Bhala

-Raj Bhala is the Raymond F. Rice Distinguished Professor of Law at the University of Kansas School of Law.
+Raj Bhala is the Associate Dean for International and Comparative Law and Raymond F. Rice Distinguished Professor, University of Kansas School of Law.
 He is a leading scholar in international trade law and globalization.
 He is a consultant for the U.S. Department of Commerce (Middle East Partnership Initiative), and a member of the following organizations: Council on Foreign Relations; Royal Society of Asian Affairs; American Law Institute; World Bank; International Monetary Fund; Editorial Advisory Board of Carolina Academic Press; International Trade Law and Regulation; and Fellowship of Catholic Scholars.
 He worked at the Federal Reserve in New York, where he twice received the President’s Award for Excellence.
 He has written a leading treatise, Modern GATT Law, and the casebook International Trade Law: Theory and Practice.
 He has taught around the world, including at the College of Shari'a and Law in Oman, the King Fahd University of Petroleum and Mining in Saudi Arabia, the University of Dhaka in Bangladesh, and Pakistan College of Law in Lahore.
 Professor Bhala also was a Visiting Fellow at the Bank of Japan and the University of Hong Kong.

 Professor Paul P. Craig

 Paul P. Craig is the Professor of English Law at Oxford University and a Fellow at St. John’s College Oxford.
 A prolific author, Professor Craig is England’s leading authority on administrative law and a distinguished authority on European Union law as well.
 He has visited at several law schools in the United States, Canada and Australia.
 He is an honorary Queen’s Counsel and in 1998 was elected to the British Academy.